rogerbinns/jia-mini-python/doc/python.rst

 .. method:: list.index(item)

    Returns position of item in list or -1 if not found.
-Calls :jdoc:`List.indexOf <java/util/List.html#indexOf(java.lang.Object)>`

 .. method:: list.reverse()

-   Reverses the order of the elements in the list by calling :jdoc:`Collections.reverse <java/util/Collections.html#reverse(java.util.List)>`.
+   Reverses the order of the elements in the list

 .. method:: list.pop()